block

 His plan to take over the business was blocked by the boss.

-4. (transitive, sports) To impede an opponent.
+4. (transitive, sports) To impede (an opponent or opponent’s play).

 He blocked the basketball player’s shot.